Chilli Con Carne

-Chilli con carne Whoopee-ti-yea Whoopee-kea-yea how many of you out there have watch good old western movies,seen cowboys sitting around the fire enjoying a tin plate full of Chilli and chunk of cornbread and saying, boy that looks so delicious.
+Chilli con carne Whoopee-ti-yea, Whoopee-kea-yea how many of you out there have watched good old western movies and seen cowboys sitting around the fire enjoying a tin plate full of Chilli and chunks of cornbread and saying, boy that looks so delicious.

 Greetings to all fellow

 home chefs here on the East Coast of Africa and around this beautiful world we live in.

 Today we are going to share our yummy

 Chilli recipe with you.
 Sounds great hey.

 I have been making this dish for years using various ground

 meats, ingredients and spices and what I love about this recipe is it is so easy to make, low on the budget strings and will send your taste buds to another level.

 Okey Dokey you will need the following ingredients:

 - 500g lean minced beef.